vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 <img src="{{ site.baseurl }}/assets/arangodb_indices_1.png" width="600px" />

-We'll want to create a persistent index with the following settings (i.e. tail number is not unique across all flights, and is not sparse (i.e. tail number is almost always provided)):
+We'll want to create a persistent index with the following settings (i.e. tail number is not unique across all flights, and is not sparse (in other words: tail number is almost always provided)):

 <img src="{{ site.baseurl }}/assets/arangodb_indices_2.png" width="400px" />

-After creating the index, the _explain_ shows that we are not doing a full collection scan anymore:
+After creating the index, an _explain_ shows that we are not doing a full collection scan anymore:
 {% highlight sql %}
 Query String:
  FOR f IN flights